Our editors and experts handpick every product we feature. We may earn a commission from your purchases.

 Why are my meringue cookies flat?

 Flattened meringue cookies are typically the result of too much air collapsing out of your meringues.
-To prevent this collapse, make sure that you have your egg whites at room temperature
+To prevent this collapse, make sure that the egg whites are at room temperature

 before you begin.
-Start whisking the egg whites in your mixer slowly until they are foamy.
-Gradually increase your mixer speed and add the sugar one tablespoon at a time, not all at once.
+Start whisking the egg whites in the mixer slowly until they are foamy.
+Gradually increase the mixer speed and add the sugar 1 tablespoon at a time, not all at once.
 When the sugar is completely added, continue beating to incorporate more air, bringing the mixture to stiff, glossy peaks.